rmzse/for-review/architecture.md

 - `styleUrls`: By now you can guess what this does, which is to tell Angular where our stylesheet for the component is located.

-**QUESTION TO SIGU:** looking above, is it really `styleUrls` in plural?
+### Review the metadata

-Now head over to `src/index.html` and see if you are able to identify how the selector that has been used. **Make sure** you get this right before moving on.
+It's time to make another short review of your understanding.
+Head over to `src/index.html` and see if you are able to identify how the selector has been used.
+Grab a coach if you have questions or need confirmation about what you understand.
+**Make sure** you get this right before moving on.

 ## Templates
 The template can be said to be the view of the component.
-By now you should be able to tell that a component has its own files for the template, the stylesheet and for TypeScript.
+By now you should be able to tell that a component has its own files for the template, the stylesheet and TypeScript.
 Templates are much like plain HTML, but with a few extra supermagical abilities and extra tags.

-**QUESTION TO SIGU:** on line 148 above I have written it like "TypeScript", is this correct?

-Look closely at the syntax in the code below and you will see a few additions like `*ngFor`, `(click)`, `[video]` `*ngIf`.
-Don't sweat over all these new weird-looking things, we will cover them later.
+Look closely at the syntax in the code below and you will see a few additions like `*ngFor`, `(click)`, `[video]` and `*ngIf`.
+Don't be nervous over all these new and weird-looking things, we will cover them later.

 ```html
 <h2>Suggested Videos</h2>